gmd3250679/compuational_physics_N2014301020111/Final Exericse/Read.md

 Here we discuss the similarity between the random walk and diffusion.Select a large number of random walkers, simulate its changeable relationship between density with time in space.
 In one dimensional case, we obtain
-[![you can click the figure to check the code](https://github.com/gmd3250679/compuational_physics_N2014301020111/blob/master/Final%20Exericse/Figure/FE7.png)](https://github.com/gmd3250679/compuational_physics_N2014301020111/blob/master/Final%20Exericse/Code/r7.py)
+[![you can click the figure to check the code](https://github.com/gmd3250679/compuational_physics_N2014301020111/blob/master/Final%20Exericse/Figure/FE7.png)](https://github.com/gmd3250679/compuational_physics_N2014301020111/blob/master/Final%20Exericse/Code/r7.py) you can click the figure to check the code
 The figure shows that the peak value of density curve drops with the increase of time.
 At the same time, the total area stays while the width increases.
 In the two-dimensional case, we obtain
 [![you can click the figure to check the code](https://github.com/gmd3250679/compuational_physics_N2014301020111/blob/master/Final%20Exericse/Figure/FE8.png)](https://github.com/gmd3250679/compuational_physics_N2014301020111/blob/master/Final%20Exericse/Code/r8.py)
 [![you can click the figure to check the code](https://github.com/gmd3250679/compuational_physics_N2014301020111/blob/master/Final%20Exericse/Figure/FE9.png)](https://github.com/gmd3250679/compuational_physics_N2014301020111/blob/master/Final%20Exericse/Code/r9.py)
-[![you can click the figure to check the code](https://github.com/gmd3250679/compuational_physics_N2014301020111/blob/master/Final%20Exericse/Figure/FE10.png)](https://github.com/gmd3250679/compuational_physics_N2014301020111/blob/master/Final%20Exericse/Code/r10.py)
+[![you can click the figure to check the code](https://github.com/gmd3250679/compuational_physics_N2014301020111/blob/master/Final%20Exericse/Figure/FE10.png)](https://github.com/gmd3250679/compuational_physics_N2014301020111/blob/master/Final%20Exericse/Code/r10.py) you can click the figure to check the code
 Pay attention to three different picture of z axis range here.
 Obviously, two-dimensional situation has the same conclusion as one dimension.
 And this kind of behavior in accordance with our intuitive sense of a diffusion process, that is we drop a certain of diffusion substance at one single point in inital time, then it spread towards all directions with the centre of this point until the densities are the same everywhere.

 ### 4. The change of entropy in two dimension